-- There is flexibility where a student raises issues that fall under more than one process. - The issue can be resolved as early as possible, and informally when appropriate. - There are no more than three stages: - Early resolution at the local level, where this is possible - Formal stage - Review stage. - There are clear time limits for beginning the process.

-- Issues that need a particularly quick response can be identified. - It normally takes less than 90 calendar days to complete the process, from the start of the formal stage.
+- There is flexibility where a student raises issues that fall under more than one process. - The issue can be resolved as early as possible, and informally when appropriate. - ◆ There are no more than three stages: - ▶ Early resolution at the local level, where this is possible - Formal stage - Review stage. - There are clear time limits for beginning the process. - Issues that need a particularly quick response can be identified. - It normally takes less than 90 calendar days to complete the process, from the start of the formal stage and students are kept informed about progress.